 I have questions for this crisis discipline.
 I will sketch them out briefly here, and hope that I may return to them later.

 The first (and perhaps foremost) of my concerns is the impact that the perturbation of our social dynamics may have on our collective cognitive abilities.
 In Cognitive Democracy, Henry Farrell and Cosma Shalizi make the (credible) case that democracy is intrinsically better at solving complex problems (of the kind that have rugged solution landscapes) than markets or hierarchies/bureaucracies.
 Their argument is simple:

 - Democracies foster a diversity of viewpoints being shared broadly (with much higher bandwidth than the price mechanism can support).
-As shown by Hong & Page, groups of diverse problem solvers outperform more uniform groups of high-ability solvers.
+Hong & Page have shown that sometimes groups of diverse problem solvers outperform more uniform groups of high-ability solvers and offered a plausible model indicating that this may be common.
 This helps explore more of the solution landscape and share information about it.